Rethinking Pseudo Labels for Semi-Supervised Object Detection: Experiments

 \subsection{Ablation Study}

 \textbf{Effectiveness of different components.} We validate the effectiveness of proposed components and summarize the results in Table~\ref{tab:ablation_components}.
-We can see by adding the certainty-aware pseudo labels, class-specific loss re-weighting and dynamic thresholding, the performance is improved by $1.7\%$, $0.5\%$ and $0.4\%$.
+We can see by adding the certainty-aware pseudo labels, class-specific loss re-weighting and dynamic thresholding, the performance is improved by $1.7\%$, $0.8\%$ and $0.5\%$ respectively.
 When all the components are added, our approach improves the baseline by $2.6\%$ AP and $4.3\%$ AP$_{75}$, confirming the proposed components are effective and especially useful for improving localization quality.

 \textbf{Data augmentations.} We also study the usefulness of different data augmentation techniques.
 Table~\ref{tab:ablation_augmentation} summarizes the results.
 When no data augmentation is applied for training the student model, the performance degrades from $22.5\%$ to $20.3\%$ AP, indicating that data augmentation is critical.
 Adding color jittering and Gaussian blurring improves the performance by $1.2\%$, and applying Cutout further boosts AP by $1\%$.
-We also tried applying Dropblock~\cite{ghiasi2018dropblock} on intermediate features which is used in ISMT~\cite{ismt} but did not observe further improvements, possibly due to its similar functionality with Cutout~\cite{cutout}.

 \textbf{Hyper-parameter Sensitivity.} We experiment with different hyper-parameters and summarize the results in Table~\ref{tab:ablation_hyperparam1} and~\ref{tab:ablation_hyperparam2}.
 For localization, our method is robust to hyper-parameter selection as long as $K$ is large enough to produce fine-grained localization intervals.
-For example, with $K$ set between $(20, 40)$, the performance differs no larger than $0.2\%$.
 However, when $K$ is set to be a small number like $4$, the intervals are too coarse and the localization branch degenerates to a similar form of pure regression method, resulting in a degraded performance of $19.7\%$ AP.
 For dynamic thresholding and loss re-weighting, larger $\gamma_1$ and $\gamma_2$ leads to more emphasis on infrequent classes during training, and we find using $\gamma_1 = 0.05$ and $\gamma_2 = 0.6$ gives the best result, as shown in Table~\ref{tab:ablation_hyperparam2}.
 When set as $0$, the corresponding method is disabled.